BSthun/CSWorkshop/README.md

-# CSC105-WorkshopSession
+# CS Workshop

-Instructions, resources, and tools using for workshop in CSC105 Mentoring Session
+Resources and source code of tools used for hosting workshop in CS KMUTT classes.